codersaiful/woo-product-table/readme.txt

 * Infinite Scroll Added in Pro and Fixed issue.
 * Action/Add to cart column flex wrap issue fixed when action column as inside item.
 * Column Sorting issue when Audio player has been fixed.
+* Input Box min quantity was 0, currently set 1 by default.
 * Bug Fixed
 * shortcode-ajax.php optimized and organized